TobEnd/KAmbiLED/docs/README.md

 ## Usage

-After successful compilation, you can run KAmbi from the `build` directory.
+After successful compilation, you can run KAmbiLED from the `build` directory.

 ```bash
 cd build
 ./KAmbiLED
 ```

-KAmbi can be configured using command-line arguments or by providing a `.env` file in the application's directory.
+KAmbiLED can be configured using command-line arguments or by providing a `.env` file in the application's directory.
 Command-line arguments will always override values set in the `.env` file.

 ### Configuration Parameters